Compound interest: The gift that keeps on giving

 OCCU - 12.07.2018

-Sometimes cash seems like the safest bet.
-It’s like a gift they get to open twice—first when they receive it, and again when they spend it.
-But before you stuff a few bills into a Christmas card, or load money onto a gift card, consider the benefits of letting it grow in an interest-earning account instead.
+What do you get for the kid who wants everything?
+The teenager who’s too cool for anything?
+The college student who doesn’t know what to ask for?
+Sometimes, cash seems like the safest bet.
+It’s like a gift they get to open twice — first when they receive it and again when they spend it.
+But before you stuff a few bills into a card, or load money onto a gift card, consider the benefits of letting it grow in an interest-earning account instead.

 Why compound interest makes a great gift